Parviz Mirza: Khurram's Rebellion

 In 1622 Parviz was appointed governor of Bihar.
 Thanks to Shah Jahan's successes suppressing rebellion in the Deccan, Gujarat, and Malwa, he had the support of respected military officers (including Khan Khana, the Rajput Kunwar Bhim, and the hero general Ray Rayan Raja Bikramajit).
 Incited by the report of apparent political control of Nur Jahan over the emperor, Shah Jahan marched from Mandu toward Fatehpur Sikri.
 Nur Jahan implored her allies to return to court, including Parviz and his forces from Bihar.
 Negotiations failed, raids and minor confrontations began in early March, 1623.
 On 29 March, Shah Jahan attempted to sabotage the Imperialist army by forging a secret alliance with Abdullah Khan, whose forces were meant to turn-coat mid battle.
 However, the plan backfired when Abdullah Khans forces were still received by Darab Khan as the enemy, and Raja Bikramajit's attempts to inform Darab led to Bikramajit being shot to the head in battle.
 Shah Jahan's army retreated in the confusion.

 Search and retribution against Shah Jahan was put off until Parviz arrived at court.
 The delay in his arrival may have been prudent and deliberate, in order to gauge the victor.
 When at last he did arrive, he was promoted above his brother.
 In May 1623, the formal search for Shah Jahan began under Parviz's command, but again only in name.
 Mahabat Khan served as the real commander.
 Shah Jahan met Parviz and Mahabat Khan's forces with a cavalry of 20,000 horses, 300 elephants, and artillery.
-Mahabat Khan countered with guerilla tactics, as well as stealing the support of some of Shah Jahan's elite followers.
+Mahabat Khan countered with guerrilla tactics, as well as stealing the support of some of Shah Jahan's elite followers.